 Urine is a liquid by-product of metabolism in humans and in many other animals.
 Urine flows from the kidneys through the ureters to the urinary bladder.
 Urination results in urine being excreted from the body through the urethra (Zalmanovici et al., 2010).
 Cellular metabolism generates many by-products that are rich in nitrogen and must be cleared from the bloodstream, such as urea, uric acid, and creatinine.
 These by-products are expelled from the body during urination, which is the primary method for excreting water-soluble chemicals from the body (Onah et al., 2006).
 A urinalysis can detect nitrogenous wastes of the mammalian body.
 Urine plays an important role in the earth's nitrogen cycle.
 In balanced ecosystems, urine fertilizes the soil and thus helps plants to grow.
 Therefore, urine can be used as a fertilizer.
 Some animals use it to mark their territories.

 Urinary Tract Infections (UTIs) are infections caused by the presence and replication of microorganisms in the urinary tract.
 It is the single most common bacterial infection of mankind (Morgan and McKenzie, 1993; Ebie et al., 2001).
 Females are believed to be more affected than males except at the extremes of life (Ebie et al., 2001; Kolawole et al., 2009).
 This is because bacteria can reach the bladder more easily in women, partially due to the short and wider female urethra, and its proximity to the anus.
-Available scientific information indicates that bacteria easily travel up to the urethra from the rectum and thereby causing infection (Ebie et al., 2001; Kolawole et al., 2009).
+Available scientific information indicated that bacteria easily travel up to the urethra from the rectum and thereby causing infection (Ebie et al., 2001; Kolawole et al., 2009).
 Urinary tract infections (UTIs) are among the most common bacterial infections in adults and may involve the lower or upper urinary tract or both (Turay et al., 2014).
 Asymptomatic bacteriuria refers to considerable bacteriuria in a woman with no symptoms (Onah et al., 2006).
 When the infection is limited to the lower urinary tract and occurs with symptoms of dysuria and frequent and urgent urination and, occasionally, suprapubic tenderness, it is termed cystitis.
 Acute pyelonephritis is defined as infection of the renal paren-chyma and pelvicaliceal system accompanied by significant bacteriuria, usually occurring with fever and flank pain (Almehdawi et al., 2016).

 Klebsiella pneumoniae is a Gram-negative, rod shaped, non-motile, facultative anaerobic bacteria.
 Klebsiella pneumoniae is an emerging threat to human health as it causes both endemic and epidemic infections.
 Most hospital acquired infections caused by Klebsiella pneumoniae cause a challenge in their treatment because of the development of MDR strains.
 The resistance of Klebsiella pneumoniae strains to different generations of cephalosporins, especially the third generation, was first reported in 1981; since then, these bacteria have become more resistant to several antibiotics (Ayandele et al., 2020).
 This may be due to poor healthcare infrastructure and inappropriate antibiotic use.
 Some studies have highlighted the escalating antibiotic resistance in Klebsiella pneumoniae strains isolated from clinical specimens in Nigeria.
 (Ayandele et al., 2020; Osundiya et al.,2013).
 Many routinely used antibiotics, including β-lactams (including extended-spectrum cephalosporins and carbapenems), Chew et al., 2017; Wang et al., 2022), fluoroquinolones (Geetha et al., 2020) and aminoglycosides, (Andrade et al., 2014) have seen a significant rise in resistance.
 Not many research works have been documented on the MAR index of Klebsiella pneumoniae in Nigeria especially in this study area.
 Hence, there is the need for more research to be done in this area.
-The aim of this study is to ascertain the occurrence and antibiotic resistance patterns of Klebsiella pneumoniae isolated from urine of students of tertiary institution.
+The aim of this study is to ascertain the occurrence and antibiotic resistance patterns of Klebsiella pneumoniae isolated from urine of students from a tertiary institution.

 2. MATERIALS AND METHODS